 But we do.
 Despite all the ways our thinking goes wrong, many of us still manage to lead successful, happy lives.
 What explains this apparent contradiction?
-I would suggest two things: first, though many of us may find happiness despite operating under the influence of cognitive bias, the less influenced by such biases we are the happier we’re able to become (acting and reacting to the way things are rather than the way we mistakenly believe them to be leads to better decision-making, for example).
-And second, many of us have discovered a simple technique that reduces the influence of our biases and employ it regularly: we ask questions.
+Two things: first, though many of us may find happiness despite operating under the influence of cognitive bias, the less influenced by such biases we are the happier we’re able to become (acting and reacting to the way things are rather than the way we mistakenly believe them to be leads to better decision-making, for example).
+Second, many of us have discovered a simple technique that reduces the influence of our biases and employ it regularly: we ask questions.

 It’s not that we’re incapable of escaping our biases.
 It’s that it takes effort to do so.
 Fast thinking, according to Kahneman, which is easy, is also hugely biased.
 Slow thinking, which is hard, is less so.
 One key to engaging in slow thinking is to constantly question the conclusions of our fast selves.

 Not that it isn’t hard.
 And not that I’m recommending we question everything.
-That wouldn’t only be utterly exhausting but also entirely unnecessary (“do I really need to brush my teeth now?”).
+That wouldn’t only be utterly exhausting but also entirely unnecessary.
 Instead, I’m offering the same advice I offer to physicians-in-training: avoid the danger of coming to early closure when considering a symptom complex by always asking yourself what else could cause your patient’s symptoms when getting the right answer matters.
-(Sometimes, believe it or not, it doesn’t matter as when, for example, I don’t know what’s causing a patient’s foot pain, but I know it isn’t dangerous, it’s improving on its own, and Tylenol makes it feel better.)
+(This is the great advantage to practicing in the direct primary care model: direct primary care physicians have time to keep asking questions.)